InfiniteCuriosity/InfiniteCuriosity.github.io/_posts/2026-05-13-Predicting-Athlete-Recovery-score.md

 This will load the data into R and make it easy for us to run the analysis.

-Exploratory Data Analysis
+<h2>Exploratory Data Analysis</h2>

-Head of the data
+<h4>Head of the data</h4>h4>

-head(df)
+These are the top six rows of the data set.
+All the columns (features) can be observed.
+The target variable is the last column, Recovery_Score.

 | Athlete_ID| Day| Day_of_Week| Age| Gender| Sport_Type| Training_Type| Training_Duration_Min| Training_Intensity| Sleep_Duration_Hours| Caffeine_Intake_mg| Stress_Level| Resting_Heart_Rate| HRV_ms| Mood_Score| Muscle_Soreness| Energy_Level| Recovery_Score|
 |----------:|---:|-----------:|---:|------:|----------:|-------------:|---------------------:|------------------:|--------------------:|------------------:|------------:|------------------:|------:|----------:|---------------:|------------:|--------------:|